SpeciesFileGroup/taxonworks_doc/manuals/BASIC_ARTICLE_PARSING.md

 * Paste it into the `Etymology` text area.
 * The text area accepts Markdown, you can italicize "Xenastei" by adding underscores to either side: `_Xenasteia_`.
 Do this by typing or highlighting your text and clicking the `I formatting icon` on the icon bar.
 * Click the `eye icon` (right of the icon bar) to preview the text appearance.
 Toggle back to edit with the same button.

+Select part of speach.

+* This is particulary useful for the future, when the species is moved from one genus to another
+* if the name is adjective, 3 alternative forms for each gender is assigned to the name.
+Those forms could be edited.

 #### Assign type material